 We must also remember and resist "WYSIATI" and hindsight bias when we are involved in significant events or in thinking about our colleagues who have been involved in significant events.

-Ending this first part of our two part series on risk and mistakes in general practice, we all look forward to the day when there is a just and open and safer culture in medicine.
+Ending this first part of our three part series on risk and mistakes in general practice, we all look forward to the day when there is a just and open and safer culture in medicine.
 Working towards this is where the next part, focusing on Black Box Thinking, will take us.

 Richard has worked as a freelance GP locum since 1995 in around 100 different practices, living and working in West Sussex and Hampshire.
 He founded NASGP in 1997 and the UK’s first locum chambers in 2004.